Preparation is the key to success.

 To register for a Plato orientation session at the Sugar Grove Campus, contact Charlotte Landmeier at (630) 466-7900, ext.
 2426 or email email@example.com.
 To register for a Plato orientation session at the Aurora Campus, contact Elizabeth Guerra at (630) 801-7900, ext.
 4227 or email firstname.lastname@example.org.

 If you only need to work on your math skills, you can take advantage of the online MyMathTest tutorial.
 Note that there is a small fee for the program.
 Learn more about costs and registration procedures for MyMathTest.

 General Test-Taking Tips

 - Relax!
-Arrive a few minutes early to locate the Center for Learning Assessment and restrooms and to "gather your thoughts" before testing.
+Arrive a few minutes early to locate the Learning Assessment and Testing Services center and restrooms and to "gather your thoughts" before testing.

 - Ask questions if you do not understand the testing process.
 Assessment Specialists are always available to assist students.

 - If you need special accommodations, talk to a test proctor who can put you in touch with the college's Access Center for Students with Disabilities.

 - Read each question carefully until you understand what the question is asking.